Sauban-Git/Real-Time-Polling-Application-API/README.md

 - Passwords hashed with argon2.
 - Validate inputs with `zod` or `express-validator`.
-- Consider rate limiting and CSRF protection.
+- JWT for authentication and authorization.

 ---